secretstartups/handbook/blog/release-posts/index.html.md

 It's unlikely that one technical advisor will serve in back-to-back milestones.
 Therefore, clearly communicating with the incoming technical advisor about the state of issues as part of release post retrospective and kickoff is a good idea.
 To do so:

-- recommend actions, prioritiztion and milestones in the issues
+- recommend actions, prioritization, and milestones in the issues
 - unassign them from yourself if you don't plan on working on so it's clear they need to be picked up
 - after your final rotation on the release post, reach out to the next tech advisor for a coffee chat to provide them with helpful information about any issues or bugs that are a priority for their upcoming cycle